 The correct ferry stop to alight for Berjaya Tioman Resort was Kampung Tekek.
 Upon crossing the road, there would be a bus shelter right in front of a food centre where the shuttle bus from Berjaya Tioman Resort came and picked us up at the assembly point.

-There were also people distributing flyers for the various activities and things to do in Pulau Tioman with a fee.
-The activities were interesting such as diving and visit t nearby islands for snorkelling.
+There were also people distributing flyers for the various activities and things to do in Pulau Tioman for a fee.
+The activities were interesting such as diving and visiting t nearby islands for snorkelling.

 Berjaya Tioman Resort

 The bus ride from Tekek Village Ferry Terminal to Berjaya Tioman Resort was approximately 15 minutes.
 I was bowled over by the first greeting of the large reception lobby which conveyed a warm kampong feel.
 I requested my chalet to be as near to the beach as possible.

 We were thrilled to have the chalet in the middle of the sandy beach.
 The gorgeous view justified our choice for choosing a beach resort as our destination.
 The surrounding was peaceful and the resort was beautiful.